Looking for the best survey sites of 2021?

 Learn more in my full Swagbucks review.

 There’s also a strong referral program that pays you points when friends or family sign up through your unique MyPoints link.
 You can earn extra points when they take surveys for money too.
+Another reason MyPoints is one of the best survey sites because you earn some points even when you don’t qualify for the entire survey.

 MyPoints also pays in points, and 150 points are worth approximately $1.